About the program: Sleeping well

 • Self-awareness and self-monitoring: understanding how emotions, thoughts, feelings, and actions connect.

-Practitioner-assisted versus self-guided pathways
+Practitioner-guided versus self-guided pathways

 Program choiceDetermined with your practitionerDetermined by you